dbader/node-datadog-metrics/README.md

     * If the error was not handled (either by setting this option or by specifying a handler when manually calling `flush()`), the error will be logged to stdout.
+* `histogram`: An object with default options for all histograms.
+This has the same properties as the options object on the `histogram()` method.
+Options specified when calling the method are layered on top of this object.
+    (optional)
 * `reporter`: An object that actually sends the buffered metrics. (optional)
     * There are two built-in reporters you can use:
         1. `reporters.DataDogReporter` sends metrics to Datadog’s API, and is